There's something about wreaths; ever since I discovered rustic country decor, I've made them out of twigs to decorate my door.

 Mahonia shows lovely crimson color changes in the fall.

 Paxistima myrsinites, or Rat Stripper is often used as a florists green in bouquets.
+This is one of those wildcrafted items that people comb the woods for, and sell in an auction to florists and wholesalers.

 All kinds of native plants combine perfectly - normally with the twigs I use, they are almost hidden by the accent plants; in this case, I wanted the rustic lichen covered twigs to show.